ZimengXiong/distilled-tiny-diffusion/README.md

 uv sync
 ```

 ## Quick Start

-We already have a trained model weights in `weights/diffusion_model.pt`.
+The file `training.py` puts the weights in `weights/diffusion_model.pt`.
 The sample and animations files load the model from this file.

 ### Train Your Own Model
+Currently, the weights area already provided for you!
+It took me around half an hour to train this model for 20,000 steps on 4xA100s.
+But if you want to retrain the model again, run:

 ```bash
 # Train from scratch on Shakespeare